Cosmic Censorship in Sgr A* and M87*: Observationally Excluding Naked Singularities: Introduction

 The above empirical case in favor of event horizons is predicated on some degree of regularity near where the horizon would be, and may fail in the presence of a naked singularity.
 For example, the unknown physical impact of the singularity itself on the accreting material may prevent the creation of a thermal photosphere, or accreting baryonic matter may simply disappear upon impacting the singularity.
 Even should the accreted material remain for some time, the gravitational redshift may never be sufficiently high to support the argument that the emitting surface must approximately be in thermal equilibrium due to strong lensing.

-Despite the inherent uncertainties, a number of authors have embarked on making theoretical predictions of the images from naked singularity spacetimes \citep{JMN-1:11,VirbhadraEllis:2002,Joshi:2020,EichhornGoldHeld:2023,NguyenChristianChan:2023,Saurabh:2024,EGB:24,Mishra:24,ChenWangPengYang:2024}.
-Typically, these images include a new family of lensed images, generated by in-going photon trajectories that would otherwise be captured by the black hole.
+Despite the inherent uncertainties, a number of authors have embarked on making theoretical predictions of the images from spacetime with naked curvature singularities \citep{JMN-1:11,VirbhadraEllis:2002,Joshi:2020,EichhornGoldHeld:2023,NguyenChristianChan:2023,EGB:24,Mishra:24,ChenWangPengYang:2024,Saurabh:2024}.
+Typically, these images include a new family of lensed images, generated by ingoing photon trajectories that would otherwise be captured by the black hole.
 On the basis of the excess interior flux such images would generate, EHT images of \SgrA have already been brought to bear on the existence of some naked singularity spacetimes \citepalias{SgrAPaperVI}.
 Such limits presume that the intervening space between the singularity and the emission region is transparent, a potentially dubious assumption given the astrophysical properties of the EHT targets.
-However, that generic, initially in-going null geodesics escape the near-singularity region immediately raises the possibility of similar general behavior for timelike geodesics, and thus may impact the fate of the accreting baryonic material.
+However, that generic, initially ingoing null geodesics escape the near-singularity region immediately raises the possibility of similar general behavior for time-like geodesics, and thus may impact the fate of the accreting baryonic material.

-Given a single modest assumption about the physics of the singularity --- the direct unknown physical consequences of the singularity appear only within a very small distance of the singularity itself (e.g., the Planck length) --- we show that for a very broad class of naked singularity spacetimes that the creation of a dense baryonic (and thus thermal) atmosphere is inevitable.
-We demonstrate this existence explicitly for static, spherically symmetric, asymptotically flat spacetimes.
-For \SgrA and \VirA we further show that the existence of such an atmosphere is conclusively excluded, and therefore neither of these objects can harbor naked singularities.
+Given a single modest assumption about the physics of the singularity --- the direct unknown physical consequences of the singularity appear only within a very small distance of the singularity itself (e.g., the Planck length) --- we show that for a broad class of naked singularity spacetimes that the creation of a dense baryonic (and thus thermal) atmosphere is inevitable.
+We describe how such an atmosphere develops for static, spherically symmetric, asymptotically flat spacetimes, and how its creation is related to the underlying gravitational properties of naked singularities.
+For \SgrA and \VirA we further show that the existence of such an atmosphere is conclusively excluded, and therefore neither of these objects can harbor a naked singularity of a type in the previously mentioned class.